 While our history with The Old Bush Inn may be short, the history of the pub in Willunga is long and well known.
 We've taken a keen interest in the history of the hotel, and hope to learn more as we work to retain it's heritage and charm.
-In addition to many of the great stories shared by local patrons, the National Trust has provided this history of The Old Bush Inn.
+In addition to many of the great stories shared by local patrons, the National Trust has provided this history of The Old Bush Inn, a state heritage listed building.

 This is the third hotel in Willunga to be called the Bush Inn.
 The first was on the south-eastern corner of St. James Street and Atkinson Drive.